Logo

 With all that ground work laid, we’re ready to use Bash’s built-in getopts keyword to add support for command line options to our scripts.

-Don’t confuse Bash’s built-in getopts keyword with with the older and more difficult to use getopt command that ships with some Linux/Unix distros.
+Don’t confuse Bash’s built-in getopts keyword with the older and more difficult to use getopt command that ships with some Linux/Unix distros.

 We can use getopts to handle two distinct types of option: